What Is Sternberg's Triangular Theory Of Love?

 This makes up the left side of the triangle, and it's how many relationships begin.
 Two people meet, have a connection, then realize they have feelings for one another.
 This turns into a romance.
 The romance tends to be fiery, but because it's new, it lacks commitment.
 The two of you are probably not making life plans just yet, and commitment either comes later, or the romance ends before it can happen.

 When there is no passion, but the two of you have a connection and a commitment to stay together, this is companionate.
 A companionate can describe many relationships.
-It can describe an old marriage where the fire is gone, but the couple still loves each other and wants to live together.
+It can describe an old marriage where the fire is gone, but the couple still love each other and want to live together.
 It can describe families or close friendships where the two of you are roommates.
 This makes up the right side of the triangle.

 This makes up the bottom side of the triangle, and it's an interesting one.
 This is when two people have strong feelings for each other and want commitment, but they lack that intimate connection that keeps the marriage going strong.
 This can come in the form of a shotgun or rushed marriage.
 Because of the lack of intimacy, this marriage usually falls apart and crashes down into an explosion.